Commitment to protecting your personal data

 - Automated decisions

-- Send written request to contacto@almoclinic.com or present physically at Avenida Carrera 19 # 108-45 Cons, 402 - Edificio OTUA Bogotá
+- Send written request to contacto@almoclinic.com or present it physically at Avenida Carrera 19 # 108-45 Cons, 402 - Edificio OTUA Bogotá

-We protect your information through multiple layers of technical, physical, and administrative security
+We protect your information through multiple layers of technical, physical and administrative security

-Technical Measures
+Technical measures

 - Data encryption in transit and at rest